beckend/go-config/README.md

 - a directory with config files
 - the directory of files with be parsed in order: `base.toml` -> `[env].toml` -> `local.toml` and the later one will overwrite the values of the previous, all files are optionally existing.
 - `[env].toml` is calulated by providing in options struct with key `EnvKeyRunEnv`, so set for example to `RUN_ENV` it will read environment variable `RUN_ENV` and if the value is for example `staging` it becomes `staging.toml`.
-- the config structs which are to be validated can be annotated correctly according to https://github.com/go-playground/validator - which is being used in this library.
+- the config structs which are to be validated can be annotated correctly using struct tags according to https://github.com/go-playground/validator - which is being used in this library.
-- the contents of the config file have a lot of features, including environment variable substitution, check out https://github.com/gookit/config
+- environment variable substitution, any value which looks like `"${MY_VAR}"` will be replaced by environment variables, default is also supported when env variable is missing => `"${MY_VAR|defaultValue}"`
+- stuct tags from https://github.com/mitchellh/mapstructure works, uses decode internally after json.Unmarshal(), see https://github.com/mitchellh/mapstructure/blob/master/mapstructure_examples_test.go

 Example: